Putting Sonic Bloom™ Weigela to the Test

 Yes, I admit it, I was wrong.

-The Sonic Bloom™ series has done nothing but wow and impress me since it landed on the nursery.
+The Sonic Bloom™ series has done nothing but impress me since it landed on the nursery.

 The series consists of three colors: Red, Pink, and Pearl (white that turns pale pink), all very basic colors in the world of weigela but it’s not the colors that are impressive.
 What sets this re-bloomer apart from so many others is that it just keeps blooming and blooming.
 I know, that’s what it is supposed to do but let’s face it, many spring re-bloomers are far too sporadic (at least in my opinion) with their blooms that most are not worth planting.

 I’m happy to say that this beauty is worth planting.
 Nothing seemed to deter these blooms from putting on a show, including the heat of our St. Louis summer!

 You’ll want one in your garden.
 I guarantee it.

 Here’s some information you need to know to grow Sonic Bloom™ Weigela: